 If you know for sure that device isn’t on the network, you have what’s referred to as a Phantom Device.
 In this scenario, the problem is actually with the source device.
 For some reason, the source thinks it needs to find device 249.

 There are a few things you can look at to troubleshoot this: first, is this source device programmed to look for device 249?
 Alternatively, is this source device receiving a message from another device that it’s supposed to route to 249?
-If so, you might need to capture from another location on your network to pinpoint that issue.
+If so, you might need to capture it from another location on your network to pinpoint that issue.

 Failed Device